 3D printed camera accessories

-Already lost a hot shoe cover or a lens cap?
-Can happen quite easily.
-You either buy it quite expensive from the manufacturer or a bit cheaper from a third-party vendor.
-I bought the other day a 3D printer and ask myself whether I could print the accessories.
-Here I would like to share my experience, of how I 3D printed camera accessories.
+Ever lost a hot shoe cover or a lens cap?
+It happens easily.
+You can either buy a replacement at a steep price from the manufacturer, or a bit cheaper from a third-party vendor.
+A while ago I bought a 3D printer and asked myself whether I could simply print these accessories myself.
+Here I share my experience of how I 3D-printed camera accessories.

 What you need to made photo accessories with a 3D printer